IBM/cloud-native-starter/documentation/OS4ServiceMesh.md

    Click on the route, accept the self-signed certificate.

-   Using `crc`loging with user "kubeadmin" and the password displayed when you started `crc` or use `crc console --credentials` to redisplay them for you.
+   When using `crc`, log in with user "kubeadmin" and the password displayed when you started `crc` or use `crc console --credentials` to redisplay them for you.

    You should see the Kiali console now.